 The Great Dame of the River Road, visiting Oak Alley Plantation is like stepping into another world.
-Filled with intrigue and mystic.
-From the road, it will take your break away.
+Filled with intrigue and mystery.
+From the road, it will take your breath away.
 Walking inside will have you in disbelief you could ever stand in some places as grand as it is.
 It is this reason I had to visit, not once but twice!

 Like with most of my adventures, I find myself starting out in a major tourist destination but quickly getting right out of town.
-My recent trip to NOLA found me doing just the same and Oak Alley Plantation was first on my list.
+My recent trip to New Orleans found me doing just the same and Oak Alley Plantation was first on my list.

 Oak Alley Plantation

 This is one of the most photographed plantations in all of Louisiana and for good reason.
 From the exterior design to stunning Oaks trees lining the front.
 The house represented all that it meant to live in a wealthy plantation in the south.
 You might recognize it for its stints on movies like Primary Colors and Interview with the Vampire.

 The home was built between 1837-1839.
 The house was for Jacques and Celina Roman.
 Celina liked to entertain and wanted a home that would impress her guests.
 As the big house on a sugar plantation, it has one of the most stunning views ever created.
 Unfortunately, the family liked to live outside their means and their debts caught up to them.
 The family owned it until 1866 when it was sold at auction.
 The place went into disrepair.
 That was until 1920 when Andrew and Josephine Steward, two wealthy cattle ranchers purchased the property.
 They restored the property to its original state.
 In 1972 Josephine left the property into a foundation that continues to run the plantation.
 She wanted to ensure that the plantation would remain open to the public for years to come.

 Oak Alley Grounds